Motorcyclist Injured in Missoula DUI Accident

 At-fault driver arrested for aggravated DUI and fleeing the scene after striking a 35-year-old rider at North Reserve Street and Spurgin Road

-A 35-year-old motorcyclist was injured when he was struck by a vehicle at the corner of North Reserve Street and Spurgin Road in Missoula on Friday afternoon, according to the Missoula Police Department.
+A 35-year-old motorcyclist was injured Friday afternoon when a car hit him at North Reserve Street and Spurgin Road in Missoula, police said.

-The vehicle's driver fled the crash site but was later located by officers.
-Authorities took the 41-year-old man into custody on suspicion of aggravated driving under the influence, negligent vehicular assault and resisting arrest.
+The driver of the car fled the scene, but officers later located him, according to police.
+Authorities arrested the 41-year-old man on suspicion of aggravated driving under the influence, negligent vehicular assault and resisting arrest.

-The crash reduced traffic to a single lane at the intersection.
-The investigation remains ongoing.
+The crash reduced traffic to one lane at the intersection.
+Police are investigating the crash.

 How do criminal charges affect a civil case in Missoula?

-The physical and emotional toll of a severe motorcycle crash is often compounded when the at-fault motorist is impaired and attempts to flee.
-While law enforcement handles the criminal prosecution for DUI and hit-and-run offenses, injured victims must pursue a separate civil legal process to address their medical bills and recovery.
-Intersection collisions frequently result in severe trauma for vulnerable road users like motorcyclists, prompting investigators to reconstruct the scene to determine exactly how the crash occurred.
+The motorcyclist was injured in a crash that police say involved a driver under the influence who tried to leave the scene.
+While law enforcement handles the criminal prosecution for DUI and hit-and-run offenses, injured people must pursue a separate civil legal process for medical bills and recovery.
+Crashes at intersections often cause serious injuries for motorcyclists, leading investigators to reconstruct the scene to determine how the crash happened.

 What are the historical crash trends in Missoula County?

-Data from the Montana Department of Transportation indicates that motorcyclists account for 22% of traffic deaths in the state, despite representing a small fraction of overall vehicle miles traveled.
-Furthermore, alcohol is a factor in over 40% of severe collisions statewide, highlighting the increased risks riders face from impaired motorists.
+Montana Department of Transportation data shows that motorcyclists make up 22% of traffic deaths in the state, even though they are a small part of all vehicle miles driven.
+Alcohol is a factor in over 40% of serious crashes statewide, showing the increased risks riders face from impaired drivers.

-When a suspect faces criminal charges such as aggravated DUI and negligent vehicular assault, the police reports and toxicology results from the criminal investigation often serve as foundational evidence in a parallel civil claim.
-This documentation helps establish liability and supports the victim's right to seek compensation for their injuries.
+When a suspect faces criminal charges like aggravated DUI and negligent vehicular assault, police reports and toxicology results from the criminal investigation often become key evidence in a civil claim.
+This paperwork helps show who is responsible and supports the injured person's right to seek money for their injuries.

 Montana personal injury framework